 - Set the concave clearance as wide as possible to completely thresh the beans.
 A dry crop of soybean takes little threshing to remove beans from pods.
 Usually, about a half-inch clearance is needed for most soybeans under most conditions.
 Drier beans require less threshing, but more vigilance on beans coming into the grain tank is needed as field conditions change.

 - Fans should be adjusted to provide the right amount of air for separating the chaff from the beans.
 Too little air can result in more trash in the tank and beans walking out the sieves with the chaff, while too much air can blow the grain out of the combine.

 - Screen or sieve openings should be adjusted along with air adjustment to allow grain to pass through the screens while keeping the chaff from falling through, which results in trashy grain and consequently results in discounts from high moisture.

 There are four main areas to inspect when checking for proper threshing adjustments:

-On-farm storage can be part of marketing options as well as allowing soybeans to be harvested faster when grain elevators could not handle the volume.
+On-farm storage offers viable solutions for soybean producers.
+First, they circumvent the need to rely on grain elevators, thereby giving producers the option of harvesting earlier.
+Storage options can also give producers the flexibility of selling when the market is favorable.
 On-farm stored soybeans must have some means of circulating air through them.
-If soybeans are 15% moisture or higher, supplemental heat may be required to accomplish adequate drying.
-The safest moisture content for bin storage is around 10% at temperatures of 60°F. Air should be blown through beans on dry afternoons occasionally to prevent high moisture areas that can result in hot spots and spoilage of beans.
+If soybeans are 15%moisture or higher, supplemental heat may be required to achieve adequate drying.
+The safest moisture content for bin storage is around 10% at temperatures of 60°F. Air should be blown through beans on dry afternoons occasionally to prevent high-moisture areas that can result in hot spots and spoilage of beans.
 Do not aerate when humidity is high or during rainy periods.